aesara-devs/aesara/doc/extending/optimization.rst

 Graph optimization
 ==================

-In this section we will define a couple optimizations on doubles.
+In this document we will explain how optimizations work and construct a couple examples.

 .. todo::

-   This tutorial goes way too far under the hood, for someone who just wants to add yet another pattern to the libraries in `tensor.basic_opt` for example.
+   This tutorial goes way too far under the hood, for someone who just wants to add yet another pattern to the libraries in :py:mod:`aesara.tensor.basic_opt` for example.

    We need another tutorial that covers the decorator syntax, and explains how to register your optimization right away.
 That's what you need to get